sebastianjnuwu/KellyWorld/README.md

    •  🪠 `K.clear` - clear the chat.

+   •  🌟 `K.sugestão` - submit a suggestion to the KettraWorld server!

    •  💻 `K.eval` - allows the bot owner to execute code!

    •  🏓 `K.ping` - Show KellyWorld ping!